gql-dart/ferry/README.md

 final link = HttpLink("[path/to/endpoint]");

-final client = GQLClient(link: link);
+final client = Client(link: link);
 ```

-This instantiates a client with the default configuration, including a `GQLCache` instance that uses a `MemoryStore` to store data.
+This instantiates a client with the default configuration, including a `Cache` instance that uses a `MemoryStore` to store data.

 ### With HiveStore (persisted offline data)